Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 ```java
 Box<int> intBox = new Box<int>() //Error
 ```
-NOTE: Use Wrappers like Integar instead.
+NOTE: Use Wrappers like Integer instead.

 **No Instance** - A type parameter cannot be used to instantiate its object inside a method.
 ```java